therealpadams/habitat/CODE_OF_CONDUCT.md

 * Your work will be used by other people, and you, in turn, will depend on the work of others.
 * Decisions that you make will often affect others in the community.
 * Disagreements happen, but should not be an excuse for poor behavior and bad manners.
 When disagreements do happen, let’s work together to solve them effectively and in a way that ensures that everyone understands what the disagreement was.
-* People may not understand jokes, sarcasm, and oblique references in the same way that you do.
+* Our community spans languages, cultures, perspectives (and continents!), and as such people may not understand jokes, sarcasm, and oblique references in the same way that you do.
 So remember that and be kind to the other members of the community.
-* Sexist, racist, and other prejudicial or exclusionary comments are not welcome in the community.
+* Sexist, racist, ableist and other prejudicial or exclusionary comments are not welcome in the community.

 ### Unacceptable Behavior
 Harassment comes in many forms, including but not limited to: offensive verbal or written comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, and sexual images.

 As a community that meets in physical public spaces, harassment also includes: stalking, persistent following, intrusive or otherwise unwanted photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.

 Examples of other unacceptable behaviors by participants include but are not limited to:

 * The use of sexualized language or imagery and unwelcome sexual attention or advances.
-* Violent threats or language directed against another person.
+* Threats or violent language directed against another person.
 * Posting sexually explicit or violent material.
-* Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+* Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.
 * Trolling, insulting/derogatory comments, and personal or political attacks particulary those related to gender, sexual orientation, race, religion or disability.
 * Public or private harassment.
 * Publishing others' private information, such as a physical or electronic